-Do you remeber the book about Ocean, belive it or not that was half a year ago.
+Do you remember the book about Ocean, believe it or not, that was half a year ago?
 It feels like it was last month or something.

-What many might not know is that Ocean and U.S. Gold was co-operating for a while and that Tomb Raider was developed under the U.S. Gold by CORE (ofcourse) era before eventually Eidos Aquired U.S. Gold.
+What many might not know is that Ocean and U.S. Gold was co-operating for a while and that Tomb Raider was developed under the U.S. Gold by CORE (of course) era before eventually, Eidos Acquired U.S. Gold.

-The first time i saw Beach Head is a day i will never forget, it amazed me so much that we stayed up all night at a friends house playing the game and being a dick as he was he refused to let me pirate or even loan the game from him.
+The first time i saw Beach Head is a day i will never forget, it amazed me so much that we stayed up all night at a friends house playing the game and being a dick as he was he refused to let me copy it or even loan me the game.
 It took a while before i managed to find the game elsewhere but by then Beach Head 2 was released, and it was fun to tease him with it, and i did the opposite of what he did to me, and that was that i loaned him the game and i eventually copied it for him as well.

-U.S. Gold had an crazy amount of games published through out its lifespan, and many of those where totally pants on many of the formats.
+U.S. Gold had a crazy amount of games published throughout its lifespan, and many of those where totally pants on many of the formats.
 Amiga had a fair share of horrible ports over the years and i would put U.S. Gold and ATARI near the top of the list, if not on the top.

 Rolling Thunder and OutRun being prime examples of how crappy some of their ports turned out on some formats.